 This formula is high in antioxidants and vitamins.
 It is completely balanced for your Maine Coon.

 There is absolutely no corn, wheat, or soy in this product.
 It is also free from artificial flavors and preservatives.
-You wouldn’t want to eat tons of artificial ingredients – so you shouldn’t expect your cat to, either.
+You wouldn’t want to eat tons of artificial ingredients – you shouldn’t expect your cat to, either.

 Caster & Pollux is new on the cat food scene.
-They focus almost exclusively on organic cat food – which is unique compared to other offerings on the market.
+They focus almost exclusively on organic cat food, which is unique compared to other offerings on the market.
 If you’re looking for organic cat food, this recipe is one of the best on the market.

 However, because it is organic, it is also costly.
 Unless you’re looking specifically for organic food, you probably don’t want to pay the costly price tag.